 Regardless of what time you visit the islands, you’ll have plenty of amazing things to do, but if you’re looking for bird-watching or hiking opportunities, your best bet is to book a ticket to the Faroe Islands from May through August or September.

 Here are some Faroe Islands tours and excursions that are perfect for the high-season traveler:

-Day Tour to Mykines ‘Puffin Island’ (10 Hours)
+Day Tour to Mykines ‘Puffin Island’ with a Local (10 Hours)